Other Requirements

 Miami University has seven academic divisions: College of Arts and Science, Farmer School of Business; College of Creative Arts; College of Education, Health, and Society; College of Engineering and Computing; College of Liberal Arts and Applied Science; Graduate School.

 For a degree, you must fulfill three sets of requirements: the Miami Plan for Liberal Education, the requirements of your academic division, and the requirements of your major.
-If you have admission prerequisites to be met, those also must be completed.
-Often these requirements overlap; that is, one course may fulfill several requirements.
+If you have admission prerequisites to be met, these also must be completed.
+It is possible that some of these requirements might overlap and a course is allowed to be applied to multiple requirements.
+Consulting with your academic advisor regarding this is strongly encouraged.

 Majors